Main Southern railway line, New South Wales: Commuter services

 Sydney Trains operates electric commuter passenger trains between Sydney and Macarthur.
-The section between Macarthur and Glenfield is operated as part of the T8 Airport & South Line, the section between Glenfield and Granville along the Old Main South line is operated as part of the T2 Inner West & Leppington Line, and the section between Liverpool and Lidcombe via Regents Park is operated as part of the T3 Bankstown Line.
+The section between Macarthur and Glenfield is operated as part of the T8 Airport & South Line, the section between Glenfield and Granville along the Old Main South line is operated as part of the T2 Leppington & Inner West Line, and the section between Liverpool and Lidcombe via Regents Park is operated as part of the T3 Liverpool & Inner West Line.

 NSW TrainLink diesel railcars operate south from Campbelltown to Goulburn on an irregular frequency as part of the Southern Highlands Line.

 Country services

 Prior to 1962, travelling south of Albury into Victoria required a change of trains (due to gauge differences between NSW and Victoria) and often an overnight stay.
 From March 1956, a daylight connection was introduced between Sydney and Melbourne whereby a train from Sydney connected at Albury with a train to Melbourne and vice versa.
 In 1962, an additional Standard Gauge track was built from Albury to Melbourne alongside the existing Broad Gauge line, allowing through operation of trains between Sydney and Melbourne.
 Between April 1962 and August 1991, the Main South was served by the Intercapital Daylight, a locomotive hauled limited stop passenger train.
 It was operated jointly by the New South Wales Government Railways and the Victorian Railways with the former's air-conditioned rolling stock.
 Two overnight services also ran, the limited stops Southern Aurora and the Spirit of Progress.
 Until 1982, locomotives were exchanged at Albury for a locomotive of the respective state that the train was entering.

 The South Mail operated overnight between Sydney and Albury until it ceased in June 1985.
 In August 1986, the Southern Aurora and the Spirit of Progress were merged into the Sydney/Melbourne Express.
 In August 1991, airline deregulation and falling patronage saw the Intercapital Daylight replaced by a coach service between Melbourne and Albury, connecting with the Riverina XPT at Albury.
 In November 1993 the delivery of additional XPT rollingstock saw the introduction of a through overnight XPT service between Sydney and Melbourne, replacing the Sydney/Melbourne Express, and the Riverina XPT extended to Melbourne from December 1994.

-In 2013, with the upgrading of the East Hills line, regional trains heading southwest to Canberra and Melbourne from Sydney Central began to use that line to travel through metropolitan Sydney, instead of the Main Southern line through Strathfield railway station.
+In 2013, with the upgrading of the East Hills line, regional trains heading southwest to Canberra, Griffith and Melbourne from Sydney Central began to use that line to travel through metropolitan Sydney, instead of the Main Southern line through Strathfield railway station.

 As at October 2019, NSW TrainLink services operated on the Main South line were: